norkskargrot/D_Nocker.github.io/content/blog/2023-5-18-500-byte-flightsim/index.md

 pal() -- Reset the draw palette
 ```

-Initially I looped through this twice, once to draw the clouds and a second time to draw the ground, but as i played around with the movement, I realised something interesting.
+Initially I looped through this twice, once to draw the clouds and a second time to draw the ground, but as I played around with the movement, I realised something interesting.
 If you kept drawing past the horizon line, the view would "flip", as p became negative.
 This would flip the drawing of the lines, effectively creating a second plane of clouds below the first.
 The issue was, as the player's z coordinate changed both planes would appear to approach or recede together, braking the illusion of moving between two planes.
 This can be seen in this gif:

 <img class = smallimagewithinpost src="/blog/2023-5-18-500-byte-flightsim/doubleclouds.gif">